c3rb3ru5d3d53c/binlex/README.md

 To ensure your database can be accessed by others using the same server click `Index Database`, which pushes the function data to the server.

-To find function names, click `Search Database`, which will populate a table once completed of best matches from the vector databaase.
+To find function names, click `Search Database`, which will populate a table once completed of best matches from the vector databaase you can then apply to your project.

 ### Documentation